wdnf/wdnf.github.io/article/center.md

-# Centering a element using CSS
+# Centering an element using CSS

  Margin method:
  ```css